- Justin Baker

 TCP connection analysis can reveal the indicators of virtual packet loss.

 We've written about the causes of virtual packet loss before.
 In summary, what happens is that CPU oversubscription at the hypervisor level delays the delivery of or acknowledgements for incoming packets.
 These delays cause the sender to back off its transmission rate as it resends the packets.
 It's important to note that although the network appears to be congested and losing packets, the network and hypervisor are actually delivering them—the packets are just arriving too late to fit the TCP requirements.
 See Virtualization Journal for a detailed technical article on virtual packet loss.

 Because virtualization obscures traditional performance monitoring techniques, problems such as virtual packet loss are not well understood by many IT professionals.
 This obstacle likely explains the reluctance of many organizations to migrate their business-critical applications to virtual environments.
 The ExtraHop system provides a deterministic, objective view that can help companies manage application performance in dynamic virtualized environments.
 Read our recent white paper explaining why wire data analytics is necessary for virtualization.

 Virtual packet loss and other performance-sapping problems can negate some of the benefits of virtualization technology, as well as distract IT Operations teams from tasks that add more direct business value.
-Do you suspect your virtualized applications suffer from virtual packet loss?
-Find out if virtual packet loss is present in your environment by using our free virtual appliance, the ExtraHop Discovery Edition.
+Want to see how wire data can help diagnose virtual packet loss in your environment?
+Try the free, interactive ExtraHop demo.